Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 6: Reorder, rename, add columns 🎓
 Write a query to extract format and row count from INGESTOR_EXECUTER [sic] component.
-Rename the field to fileFormat and rowCount respectively.
+Rename the fields to fileFormat and rowCount respectively.
 Also, Make Sure *Timestamp*, *fileFormat* and *rowCount* are the first 3 columns

 Example result:</br>
 <img src="/assets/images/rename_reorder.png" width="700">